planetfederal/workshops/tutorials/osm-routing/src/index.rst

     id1 AS vertex,
     id2 AS edge,
     cost
-  FROM pgr_dijkstra('SELECT id, source::INT4, target::INT4, distance AS cost, CASE oneway WHEN ''yes'' THEN -1 ELSE distance END AS reverse_cost FROM edges_noded', 1000, 757, true, true)
+  FROM pgr_dijkstra('SELECT id, source::INT4, target::INT4, time AS cost, CASE oneway WHEN ''yes'' THEN -1 ELSE time END AS reverse_cost FROM edges_noded', 1000, 757, true, true)
   ORDER BY seq;

 By joining the results of the query with the `edges_noded` table, we can get the complete information about the route that will be taken rather than just the edge and vertex numbers.